harp-tech/protocol/Device.md

 ## Core Registers

-All Harp devices MUST implement the below set of common core registers.
+All Harp devices MUST implement the set of common core registers below.
 These reserved registers are used to identify the device, the version of various components, determine the current operation mode, and other common operations.

 |**Name**|**Volatile**|**Read Only**|**Type**|**Add.**|**Default**|**Brief Description**|**Necessity**|
 | :- | :-: | :-: | :-: | :-: | :-: | :- | :-: |